Developer Guide

 The state of focus mode is tracked by ModelManager, which stores the current focused ModuleClass (focusedClass, as seen in the class diagram for Model).
 When focusedClass is null, it indicates that focus mode is inactive.
 ModelManager returns the state of the focus mode via the following methods:

-• ModelManager#isInFocusMode() - Checks whether focus mode is active.
+ModelManager#isInFocusMode()- Checks whether focus mode is active. -

 The following methods in ModelManager toggles the state of the focus mode:

-• ModelManager#enterFocusMode(ModuleClass classToFocus) - Sets focus mode to be active.
+ModelManager#enterFocusMode(ModuleClass classToFocus)- Sets focus mode to be active.- This is achieved by setting

-• This is achieved by setting focusedClass to be a non-null ModuleClass object.
+- This is achieved by setting

-• This is achieved by setting focusedClass to be null.
+- This is achieved by setting

 The above methods are also exposed to the Model interface.